Burning of the British Embassy in Dublin: Wednesday 2 February

 Embassy staff had been evacuated by the afternoon.
 Around 4 pm petrol bombs began to be thrown, without much effect.
 Finally, a man climbed a neighbouring building, and then across to an upper floor of the chancery, setting it alight, with the interior fire underway by 7pm (and by which time night had fallen).
 Dublin Fire Brigade could not reach the chancery, and the building was gutted.

-Reflecting on the event 50 years later, the RTÉ corespondent Tom McCaughren felt the demonstration had been allowed to proceed as an "expression of anger".
+Reflecting on the event 50 years later, the RTÉ correspondent Tom McCaughren felt the demonstration had been allowed to proceed as an "expression of anger".

 A British insurance company's branch office in Dún Laoghaire was also destroyed.
 The Royal Air Force club was attacked and several other British-owned shops around the country were vandalised.

 Subsequent history of Merrion Square building

 The Electricity Supply Board bought the building in 1973 and then restored it.
 The row of houses 39-43 was offered for sale in 2019.